IananasMian/Love_Confession_by_Calculator/README.md

 # Love_Confession_by_Calculator
 I call the calculator in my PC.
-It shows the result "520.1314" on it after the calculation all in automation.
+It shows the result "520.1314" on it after the calculation all in automation. <br />
 "520.1314" means "I love you forever in this lifetime" (in Mandarin/Chinese homophonic).